Ever had to hold off on a project nearing completion because you didn’t have the resources or the information available from the client?

-- Has the client been presented with a journey map for how the project is going to proceed?
+- Has the client been presented with a journey map for how the project will proceed?

 - Have the client’s suggestions been incorporated into the project?

-- Has the company created detailed dashboards for monitoring the performance of the project?
+- Has the company created detailed dashboards to monitor the project’s performance?

 - Have relevant contracts been signed?